eternalrevolt/eternalrevolt.github.io/docs/_posts/2024-01-06-prophecy-of-guilt-guest-post-by-caryll-houselander.md

 We have seen this illustrated in the tragedy of Germany.
 German youth, smarting under the humiliation following the war of 1914—demoralized and depressed—was a ready prey to the Nazi ideology.
 Lost in the new exhilaration, identified to the point of insanity with the rightness of the Cause and the idolatry of the Fuehrer, not one of those young men and women was aware of the evil within themselves.

-<figure class="wp-block-pullquote alignright">> The signal came from Hitler, because he was the most inferior and most irresponsible of them all.
+>The signal came from Hitler, because he was the most inferior and most irresponsible of them all.
 He was not the leader or the oppressor of the German people, but the expression of everything that was worst in them, which they were repressing in themselves.
 >
-> <cite>CARYLL HOUSELANDER</cite>
+> _CARYLL HOUSELANDER_

-</figure>As the blonde Hans, with the blue eyes and face of an angel and the slight smell of carbolic soap, swung along the streets in his S.S. uniform, exulting in the sacrifice of his personality to the Cause, the forgotten evil in his own soul, uncontested, waxed stronger and more furious.
+>As the blonde Hans, with the blue eyes and face of an angel and the slight smell of carbolic soap, swung along the streets in his S.S. uniform, exulting in the sacrifice of his personality to the Cause, the forgotten evil in his own soul, uncontested, waxed stronger and more furious.
 Straining at the chains that were already breaking, crouching in the darkness, the beast was ready to spring.

 But the beast was not alone.
 The multitudinous evil in the millions was secretly united in an immeasurable force of destruction, waiting for the signal to break out into the open and plunge the world into a sea of blood.